pynufft/pynufft/doc/source/installation.rst

 **GPU**

+Each PyNUFFT instance is initiated on a single GPU.
+An instance cannot be distributed across multiple GPUs.
+(PyNUFFT is not using cuFFT.)

+However, multiple NUFFT_hsa instances may be initiated on a single GPU or multiple GPUs, but the performance may be impacted (limited by the memory, PCI-E bus or GPU cores).

 To use GPU, a recent NVIDIA's GPU (after Maxwell, Pascal) with the recent drivers should be working properly.

 The newest nvidia-driver versions of 415.18 is recommended.
 Earlier versions may be working but please be informed that Nvidia may discontinue the support for outdated drivers.